 The Herald’s report also says Beckham may have to surrender majority ownership to land that investor, and that ownership and funding must be in place for a stadium land deal to be closed.

 “We’re performing our due diligence on our stadium site as we move toward the acquisition of privately-held property and a third county-owned parcel over the coming weeks,’’ said Tadd Schwartz, the Miami-based spokesman for Miami Beckham United.

-Beckham partner Tim Leiweke, who has been involved with the LA Galaxy and Toronto FC ownership groups, is meeting with city and county officials on Thursday (AEDT) to hammer out details of the proposed deal.
+Beckham partner Tim Leiweke, who has been involved with the LA Galaxy and Toronto FC ownership groups in the past, is meeting with city and county officials Wednesday to hammer out details of the proposed deal.
 The group's reported aim is to have something in place by the end of February.